 Connecting With MARTA at the Atlanta Airport

-If you are arriving in Atlanta, follow signs to the baggage claim, which usually involves taking the internal plane train from your concourse to the baggage claim stop.
-You’ll go up a tall escalator, at which point you’ll be facing the Airport MARTA station, but it won’t be visible due to restrooms that are immediately in front of it.
+In most cases, you’ll exit the airport plane train and go up a tall escalator to baggage claim.
+At this point you’ll be facing the Airport MARTA station, but it won’t be visible due to restrooms that are immediately in front of it.
 Turn right or left to enter the North or South baggage claim area… both have doors that lead into the rail station near the last baggage claim carousel.

-Inside the station you can buy or reload a Breeze Card or get a paper Breeze ticket at the station vending machine.
+Inside the station you can buy or reload a Breeze Card or get a paper Breeze ticket at a vending machine.
 RideStores are also staffed during business hours if you want to purchase fare via a person.

-In most cases you will select “trips” to add to your fare card or ticket, which are one-way fares.
+In most cases you will select “trips,” which are one-way fares.
 If you plan to ride MARTA multiple times a day, then choose the “day” option so you can purchase a pass with unlimited rides.

-A special note for Atlanta visitors and tourists: You can easily get to hotels in Atlanta near MARTA on the train, which can save you money on a taxi or shuttle and avoid traffic.
+A special note for Atlanta visitors and tourists: You can easily get to many Atlanta hotels via train, which can save you money on a taxi or shuttle and avoid traffic.
 In some cases commute time is similar or faster than driving.

 To get specific MARTA directions to your final destination, use Google Maps with the transit option.